roeldev/log-interceptor/README.md

 --------------------------------------------------------------------------------
 ### logInterceptor.write(str)
 If you do not want a string to be intercepted while _log-interceptor_ is active, use this function.
 It is basically a bound reference to the original `process.stdout.write`.
-This means by calling this function, the arguments are send to `process.stdout.write` with `process.stdout` as it's current scope (just like it should when calling the function without _log-interceptor_ changing stuff).
+This means by calling this function, the arguments are send to `process.stdout.write` with [`process.stdout`][url-stdout] as it's current scope (just like it should when calling the function without _log-interceptor_ changing stuff).

 argument | type | description
 ---------|------|------------